StudySteno/StudySteno-Plover-Contractions/README.md

 -LD|would
 -PBT|not
 -R|are
--S|is (sometimes "us" such as in "let us", and of course equivalent to "has" when used for contractions) -Z|has
+-S|is _(or "us" such as in "let us", and of course equivalent to "has" when used for contractions)_ -Z|has

 ## To make the phrase a contraction, simply add `*` to the brief.